 The resident engineer’s duties include the following during embankment construction:

 - As material is placed, verify that the thicknesses of the layers meet specifications.
 Also, verify that the contractor fills voids between rocks in each layer with earth or other fine material.
 Record such observations in the daily report.

-- Ensure the contractor does not place rocks, broken concrete, or other solid materials larger than 4 inches in areas where piles are to be placed or driven.
+- Check that the contractor does not place rocks, broken concrete, or other solid materials larger than 4 inches in areas where piles are to be placed or driven.

 - Observe end dumping and prohibit its continued use as soon as normal embankment methods can be used.

-- During embankment construction, measure the cross-fall to ensure it does not exceed specifications.
+- During embankment construction, measure the cross-fall to check that it does not exceed specifications.

-- Ensure embankment slopes comply with specified tolerances.
+- Make sure embankment slopes comply with specified tolerances.

-- Ensure surcharges and settlement periods comply with contract requirements.
+- Verify that surcharges and settlement periods comply with contract requirements.